dcna-dev/dirigible-docker/README.md

 # dirigible-docker
-This repository contains the necessary files do deploy an Eclipse Dirigible instance with Postgresql using Docker Compose.
+This repository contains the necessary files to deploy an Eclipse Dirigible instance with Postgresql using Docker Compose.